JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 The [WiFiS3](https://github.com/arduino/ArduinoCore-renesas/blob/main/libraries/WiFiS3) library for the Uno R4 in 2023 introduced further updated API for Server with constructor without a parameter, server.begin with parameter port and server.end().

+The Mbed Core, ESP8266 Core, ESP32 Core and RP2040 Core use method `config` in Ethernet library too.
+They also have getter and setter names for DNS and macAddress like the WiFi library.
+It could be the future of the Ethernet library API.

 ## TCP/IP

 All Arduino networking libraries are for TCP/IP networks.
 The Client class is for a TCP connection, the Server class is for a TCP listening socket and the UDP class is for receiving and sending UDP messages.
 The  Ethernet/WiFi object handles the control of the network interface and hardware.